MichaelCurrin/learn-to-code/en/topics/scripting_languages/Groovy/README.md

 ## What is Groovy?

 Groovy is an object-orientated optionally-typed language.
-It is superset of Java, so it can run Java code.
-Groovy is might lighter to read (like Python or Ruby) compared to Java.
+It is superset of Java, so it can run Java code inside Groovy.
+Groovy is much lighter to read (like Python or Ruby) compared to Java as you don't need brackets, semi-colons, class set-up.
 It is supposed to improve productivity but still keep high performance by compiling to byte code.
 It designed as a companion and not a replacement for Java.

 One use of Groovy is for scripting such as in deployment pipelines.

 ## Resources